 It is useful to go through simplistic order of magnitude calculations first in order to estimate the feasibility of determining P9's parameters.
 The acceleration $A_9$ induced on a spacecraft due to the gravitational influence of an additional body can be estimated as

 with the expected values $M_9 \sim 6.3 M_{\oplus}$ and $d_9 \sim 460$AU of P9 \citep{planet9_pop}.
 Thus, a spacecraft in the solar system would be displaced by roughly $\sim$20 km from its projected trajectory within a period of $\sim$10 yr.
-Considering that ranging based estimates of spacecraft positions with a precision of $\mathcal{O}(10{\rm m})$ at 50AU have already been accomplished by the New Horizons mission \citep[see e.g.][with technologies that were proposed a dozen years ago]{newhor08,newhor13}, the prospect of a precise measurement of P9's parameters is realistic.
+Considering that ranging measurements with uncertainty below $0.1$~mm/s throughout the mission have already been accomplished by the New Horizons mission, enabling to track the spacecraft position with a precision of $\mathcal{O}(10{\rm m})$ at 50AU \citep[see e.g.][with technologies that were proposed a dozen years ago]{newhor08,newhor13}, the prospect of a precise measurement of P9's parameters is realistic.

 Recently, \citet{planetx} have analysed the effect of P9's induced tidal gravitational field on other solar system planets via the ranging measurements of \textit{Juno}, \textit{Cassini}, and Mars-orbiting spacecraft.
 They find that a $5\sigma$--detection of a $5 M_{\oplus}$ Planet at 400 AU would be achievable over the full sky but over only $5\%$ of the sky at 800 AU.
 Upcoming Mars ranging missions do not improve these estimates significantly, since the degeneracy with the Kuiper Belt's fluctuating quadrupole moment creates a measurement bottleneck.
 Additionally, the aforementioned work examines the effect of P9's tidal field on Jovian Trojans and its traceability by the Vera C. Rubin Observatory (VRO).
 Following the order of magnitude estimation in \citet{planetx}, where Uranus is tracked via the PUM's orbiter, assuming $M_9 = 5 M_\oplus$, $d_9 = 400 \rm{AU}$ and a reasonable 4 year permanence in orbit, the maximum radial displacement in Uranus' orbit is $\delta x \approx 200 \rm{m}$.
 Thus, the angular shift would correspond to